bagubagu/apidoc/README.md

 ## Developer's API key and secret

-We send out API key and Secret key to developers manually.
-Please send email to info@chynge.com to request for the keys.
+Chynge sends out API key (`client_id`) and Secret key (`client_secret`) to developers manually.
+Please send email to info@chynge.com to request access.

-The API key is to be used with a sandbox.
+The initial API key is to be used with a sandbox.
 The sandbox comes with a preloaded sample database.

 When developer is ready to deploy to production, please send email